ARBProtocol/solana-jupiter-bot/README.md

 # Project info

-> For now it will only run ping-pong strategy for testing purposes.
+> For now it will only run ping-pong strategy.

 Written in TypeScript.
 [Turborepo](https://turbo.build/) is used to manage this project as a monorepo.
 The project is split into /apps and /packages.